PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_176](./images/img_176.png)

-Interactive plots cna be made using plotly:
+Interactive plots can be made using plotly:

 ![img_177](./images/img_177.png)